Nicotine Withdrawal & Recovery Symptoms

 It's important to understand that nicotine smokers need twice the amount of caffeine in order to achieve the same effect as a non-smoker.
 Nicotine indirectly causes caffeine to metabolize (to be depleted) at a rate twice that of non-smokers.
 If you're a heavy caffeine user who attempts to continue using caffeine at the same amount as you did while using nicotine, you may find yourself not only having difficulty sleeping but probably climbing every wall in sight.
 Here's a Freedom message thread discussing the issue in far more depth.

 As a general rule of thumb, normal daily fluid intake should equal a minimum of one-half your body weight in ounces daily.
-A cool glass of water may not only taste refreshing it may stimulate a small earned release of dopamine -- that "aaah" sensation.
-Add in a few deep deep "aaah" breaths and you may just begin to sense the beauty of the gradually emerging "you" as neurochemical sensitivity and control again is regulated by life not nicotine.
-If we have any concerns about chest tightness, it never hurts to pick up the phone and give our doctor a call.
+A cool glass of water may not only taste refreshing, it may stimulate a small earned release of dopamine -- that "aaah" sensation.
+Add in a few deep deep "aaah" breaths and you may just begin to sense the beauty of the gradually emerging "you," as neuro-chemical sensitivity and control again is regulated by life not nicotine.

 According to the Ward "abstinence effects: study, roughly 60% in recovery reported coughing on day two, 48% by day seven, 33% by day fourteen, and 15% by day twenty-eight.
 I hope that those still coughing after a month made an appointment to go for a thorough check-up!
 Our bronchial brushes or cilia are healing and again engaging in cleaning and clearing.
 Years of tar build-up is loosening itself and must either be expelled or flushed from the lungs.
 Mucus and coughing are common but as seen from the Ward study many in recovery often experience neither.
 If you do experience increased coughing that persists, it is highly advisable to see your physician for a complete checked-up as one of the earliest signs of lung cancer or disease is a chronic cough.